micwik/ArnLib/doc/Description.md

 ### RPC and SAPI method name overload ###    {#gen_rpcoverload}
 Under the hood Qt converts a signal that uses default argument(s) into methods with same name and all variation of the arguments.
-I.e. One method with all arguments, one with all but the last default argument, and so on until there is no more default urguments.
+I.e. One method with all arguments, one with all but the last default argument, and so on until there is no more default arguments.
 When emitting the signal with some number of arguments, all of the signal methods will be exited.

-ArnRpc has to deal with this default urgument mechanism, otherwise there would be multiple calling messages for just one original signal emit.
+ArnRpc has to deal with this default argument mechanism, otherwise there would be multiple calling messages for just one original signal emit.

 The problem arises when there also can be normal signals that are overloaded, i.e. using